jqueryscript/awesome-chatgpt-plugins/README.md

  **I Am Rich**               | Proudly declare ‘I am rich’.
  **I Ching**                 | Unlock ancient I-Ching wisdom: embrace spirituality, ignite creativity &amp; conquer life’s changes!
  **Ibotta Shopping**         | Your perfect shopping companion!
 Search for products from thousands of retailers.
 Only available in the US.
- **IdeaOrganiser**           | Organise and store your notes on Notion.
-Make your note taking smarter, easier and more effective.
+ **idealo Best Price**       | ind the products you need and great savings comparing products and prices from thousands of trusted shops, ads-…
  **Idea Organiser**          | Organise and store your notes on Notion.
 Make your note taking smarter, easier and more effective.
  **Image Converter**         | Convert an image to any other image format.
  **Image Editor**            | Edit images seamlessly, resize, crop, blur and many more embedded features.